TechnoSparks/ureg-technical-challenge/README.md

 - **Docker** & Docker Compose
 - **nginx** for production frontend serving
 - **Apache** for Laravel backend

+These tech stacks are chosen based on the requirements of the Job Description:
+- **Laravel** – to showcase the ability to handle the transitioning of legacy code to modern PHP best practices.
+- **ReactJS** – to demonstrate capability in building responsive, component-based frontends aligned with current industry standards.
+- **MySQL** – as a reliable relational database commonly paired with PHP applications.
+- **Docker** – to illustrate familiarity with containerisation for consistent development and deployment environments.

 ## 🚀 Quick Start with Docker (Recommended)